conventional-changelog/conventional-changelog/README.md

 Type: `string` Possible values: `'angular'`, `'jquery'`, `'jshint'`

-A set of options of a popular project.
+A set of options of a popular project so you don't have to define everything in options, context, gitRawCommitsOpts, parserOpts or writerOpts manually.
+The preset values can be overwritten.

 ##### pkg